ISISComputingGroup/lewis-ess/README.md

 #### Statemachine

-A statemachine class that was written with a cycle-based approach in mind is provided to allow modeling complex device behaviour in an event-driven fashion.
+A statemachine class designed for a cycle-based approach is provided to allow modeling complex device behaviour in an event-driven fashion.

 A device may initialize a statemachine on construction, telling it what states the device can be in and what conditions should cause it to transition between them.
 The statemachine will automatically check eligible (exiting current state) transition conditions every cycle and perform transitions as necessary, triggering callbacks for any event that occurs.
 The following events are available for every state:

-- `on_exit` is triggered once just before exiting a state
+- `on_exit` is triggered once just before exiting the state
-- `on_entry` is triggered once when entering a state
+- `on_entry` is triggered once when entering the state
-- `in_state` is triggered every cycle that is spent within a state
+- `in_state` is triggered every cycle that ends in the state

 Every cycle will trigger exactly one `in_state` event.
 This will always be the last event of the cycle.
 When no transition occurs, this is the only event.
 On the very first cycle of a simulation run, `on_entry` is raised against the initial state before raising an `in_state` against it.
 Any other cycles that involve a transition first raise `on_exit` against the current state, and then raise `on_entry` and `in_state` against the new state.
 Only one transition may occur per cycle.

 There are three ways to specify event handlers when initializing the statemacine:

-- Object-Oriented: Implement one class per state, derived from `State`, which contains one of each event handler
+- Object-Oriented: Implement one class per state, derived from `State`, which optioinally contains up to one of each event handler
-- Function-Driven: Bind individual functions to individual events
+- Function-Driven: Bind individual functions to individual events that need handling
 - Implicit: Implement handlers in the device class, with standard names like `on_entry_init` for a state called "init", and call `bindHandlersByName()`

-#### Adapters

-The adapters...
-WIP?

 ## Usage with Docker